KnpLabs/php-github-api/README.md

 $ php composer.phar require knplabs/github-api php-http/guzzle6-adapter
 ```

 Why `php-http/guzzle6-adapter`?
-We are decoupled form any HTTP messaging client with help by [HTTPlug](http://httplug.io/).
+We are decoupled from any HTTP messaging client with help by [HTTPlug](http://httplug.io/).
 Read about clients in our [docs](doc/customize.md).

 ## Using Laravel?